maiken-masing/flight-booking-app/README.md

 1. Clone this repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the backend server: `uvicorn app:app --reload`
+3. Run the backend server: `uvicorn backend.app:app --reload`
 4. Open the frontend in your browser